-- Bodily Injury Insurance: This pays for other people’s medical expenses.
-No one in the car buyer’s car will be covered under this policy including the car buyer if it is the car buyers fault.
+- Bodily Injury Insurance – This pays for other people’s medical expenses.
+No one in the car buyer’s car will be covered under this policy, including the car buyer if it is the car buyers fault.

-- Personal Injury Protection: This policy covers new car owner’s injuries and anyone in his car.
+- Personal Injury Protection – This policy covers new car owner’s injuries and anyone in his car.

-- Uninsured/Underinsured Motorist Coverage: Helps cover costs related to uninsured motorist accidents.
+- Uninsured/Underinsured Motorist Coverage – Helps cover costs related to uninsured motorist accidents.

-- Collision: Will pay for new car owner’s car damages relating to an accident.
+- Collision – Will pay for new car owner’s car damages relating to an accident.

-- Comprehensive: Will pay car owner if his car is stolen or damaged without being in an accident.
+- Comprehensive – Will pay car owner if his car is stolen or damaged without being in an accident.

-Another insurance policy that is handy for the new car owner to have is Gap insurance.
-Gap insurance will cover the difference between what the insurance company pays for a car that has ben damaged beyond repair or stolen, and what is still owed on it.
+Another insurance policy that is handy for the new car owner to have is GAP insurance.
+GAP insurance will cover the difference between what the insurance company pays for a car that has ben damaged beyond repair or stolen, and what is still owed on it.

 Buying a New Car Insurance Policy

 When it comes time to buy new car insurance, the new car owner has a lot to think about.
-It is important that a car owner really consider whether just carrying the minimum amount on liability insurance is a wise idea.
+It is important that a car owner really considers whether just carrying the minimum amount of liability insurance is a wise idea.